stenkjan/nest-haus/docs/ADMIN_REORGANIZATION_COMPLETE.md

 1. ✅ Go to `/konfigurator`
 2. ✅ Make selections (nest, gebäudehülle, etc.)
-3. ✅ Click "In den Warenkorb" → Should trigger tracking
+3. ✅ Click "Zum Warenkorb" → Should trigger tracking
 4. ✅ Check `/admin/debug/session` → Session should be `IN_CART`
 5. ✅ Fill contact form → Session should be `COMPLETED`
 6. ✅ Complete payment → Session should be `CONVERTED`